 - Temporary differences between financial and tax statements as a result of timing: GAAP recognizes financial transactions as having taken place in a given year, which results in the transaction appearing on the financial statement for that same year.
 However, tax accounting allows that transaction to be accounted for in the year in which debts were settled, which may be in a year before or after the actual transaction took place.
 This creates a situation in which the transaction appears on the tax accounting statement and affects taxes in a different year than it appears on the financial statement.
 But, since both GAAP and tax accounting recognize the transaction as having taken place, the difference it causes between the statements is only temporary.

-On the other hand, permanent differences between financial and tax statements can exist when GAAP recognizes transactions that tax accounting cannot, or vice versa.
+On the other hand, permanent differences between financial and tax documents can exist when GAAP recognizes transactions that tax accounting cannot, or vice versa.
 As an example, if a business expense is accounted for through GAAP, but does not qualify for an IRS tax deduction, it will create a permanent difference between the financial statement and the tax statement.

 Corporate and Small Business Tax Accounting